Rights of Tenants: Evictions

 Here is what will happen:

 - A deputy sheriff will give you court papers: a summons and a complaint.
 The landlord can have these papers served on you anytime after the end of the notice period.
 The summons will tell you the date, time and place of the court hearing.
 You must get the papers at least 7 days before the court hearing.
-Between October 6, 2013 and September 1, 2016, a new "alternative service" rule will be in effect.
 The officer must make a good faith effort to deliver the papers in hand at least 3 times on 3 different days.
 If that doesn't work, then the landlord may mail you the notice and leave a copy at your residence where you are likely to find it (such as posting on your door).
 Then the landlord must file an affidavit with the court swearing to the steps he has taken to notify you.

 If you cannot get a lawyer to help you, go here for more information about evictions.